 If you have ever done a photoshoot with me, you know that I am always advocating to schedule our session during ‘golden hour.’
-But what is golden hour, and why is this time of day so important?
+But what is it exactly, and why is this time of day so important?
 Simply put, golden hour (a.k.a. ‘magic hour’) is the time just after sunrise and just before sunset when the sunlight is at its best.
-I’ve got all the proof in today’s blog post.
+In today’s blog post I have a slew of reasons why you want to schedule your portraits during golden hour and how it can get you the best images possible.

 Why is ‘Golden Hour’ the Best Time of Day to Shoot?